psholtz/MIT-SICP/Section-1.3/README.md

   (lambda (x) (average x (f x))))
 </pre>

-Notice that here, `average-damp` returns not a numerical value or an "object" per se, but rather another (lambda) procedure.
+Notice that here, `average-damp` returns not a numerical value nor an "object" per se, but rather another (lambda) procedure.

 This is the essence of procedures returning procedures.